ericseandevlin/Colors/README.md

 # Colors
 ### a little Rails app for creating and sharing colors!
+In this app you can choose a color and save it to your own swatches, and make posts to your friends about your favortite colors!
+Developed as Project #2 for General Assembly's Web Development course.
 -----

 ### Demo
 Heroku: https://damp-journey-7569.herokuapp.com/login

-In this app you can choose a color and save it to your own swatches, and make posts to your friends about your favortite colors!

 -----
 ### Plugins used: